rnag/dataclass-wizard/docs/overview.rst

   For ``datetime`` and ``time`` types, there is one noteworthy addition: the suffix "+00:00" is replaced with "Z", which is a common abbreviation for UTC time.

+* For ``timedelta`` types, the values to de-serialize can either be strings or numbers, so we check the type explicitly.
+If the value is a string, we first ensure it's in a numeric form like '1.23', and if so convert it to a *float* value in seconds;
+  otherwise, we convert values like '01:45' or '3hr12m56s' via the `pytimeparse`_ module, which is also available as an extra via ``pip install dataclass-wizard[timedelta]``.
+  Lastly, any numeric values are assumed to be in seconds and are used as is.

+  All :class:`timedelta` values are serialized back to JSON using the builtin :meth:`str` method, so for example ``timedelta(seconds=3)`` will be serialized as "0:00:03".

 * ``set``, ``frozenset``, and ``deque`` types will be de-serialized using their annotated base types, and serialized as ``list``'s.